engineyard/ey-docs/pages/environment-delete.md

-# Delete an environment on AppCloud
+# Delete an environment on Cloud

 ## Before You Begin